Homicide crimes in Minnesota

 - malicious punishment of a child plus death.

 Manslaughter is about gross negligence causing a death.
-At least it should be.
+Or at least it should be.
 But today some manslaughter cases are weak on either the negligence or the causation elements.
 And your murder attorney can develop a strong manslaughter defense.

 Manslaughter Second Degree, Minnesota Statutes §609.205, generally, a death caused by: